bigbadcon/bbc-11ty/src/panel-faq.md

 ---
 layout: layouts/page.njk
-title: 'Panel, Media Room, and Workshop FAQ'
+title: Panel and Workshop FAQ
 published: true
+eventType: 'in person'
 _template: page
 ---

 Big Bad Con is a tabletop gaming convention focused on supporting gamers from marginalized backgrounds and nurturing a space to grow the gaming community.
-We welcome panels, shows steamed or recorded in our media room, and workshops that help further these goals
+We welcome panels and workshops that help further these goals

 ![Panels at Big Bad Con](/images/EventFAQ-Panels.png)

 ## Panels

 Our panel track is designed to share insight, knowledge, and experience with participants attending Big Bad Con.
+We're looking for panels that share industry insights, offer practical advice, and discuss current topics in game design and the gaming community.

 ### Time slots